antvis/AVA/sites/ava-site/docs/guide/intro.en.md

 ### [AVA/DataWizard](https://github.com/antvis/AVA/tree/master/packages/data-wizard)

 DataWizard is a js/ts library for data processing.
-In the AVA framework, it is used to 'understand' the input dataset.
+In the AVA framework, it is used to understand and process the input dataset.
-Moreover, it can also be used independently to develop some statistical or data mocking functions.
+Moreover, it can also be used independently to develop some data processing, statistics or data mocking functions.

 ```sign
 import { DataFrame } from @antv/data-wizard // data processing